CZ-NIC/knot/doc/reference.rst

 ------

-A list of :ref:`references<remote_id>` to parent's DNS servers to be checked for presence of corresponding DS records in case of KSK submission.
-All of them must have corresponding DS for the rollover to continue.
-If none specified, the rollover must be pushed forward manually.
+A list of :ref:`references<remote_id>` to parent's DNS servers to be checked for presence of corresponding DS records in the case of KSK submission.
+All of them must have a corresponding DS for the rollover to continue.
+If none is specified, the rollover must be pushed forward manually.

 *Default:* not set